 Does the thought of deciphering the rules and regulations of Social Security benefits produce feelings of intimidation or confusion?
 The Social Security Administration is a large entity with many departments and services.
 Though the goal of this organization is to help those in need, it can often cause misunderstanding for those that require its benefits.
 The following questions and answers can clarify some aspects of the Social Security program.
 For additional assistance, consult a Social Security attorney.

+Who can apply for Social Security benefits?
 Eligibility for Social Security benefits depends on the type of benefit that an applicant is seeking.
 For instance, an individual who wants SSI, or supplemental security income, must fall into one of three qualifying categories.
 He must be at least 65 years old, disabled, or blind.
 If a person wishes to receive his retirement benefits, he must wait until he turns 62 years old.

 How much money do Social Security benefits provide each month?

 As with eligibility requirements, income amounts alternate from one type of benefit to the next.
 Once a person reaches his 62nd birthday and can receive his retirement benefits, his monthly payment depends upon his work history and the earnings he attained while employed.
 Disability benefits can also fluctuate based upon other sources of income.

 When should you apply for Social Security benefits?

 If you believe that you are eligible for Social Security benefits, apply for them as soon as possible.
 Even without application delays, you may have to wait several months before you begin receiving your monthly payments.
 If you are denied benefits the first time, your Social Security benefits can be further postponed for many more months.